 Aoki Tetsuo, Hold my hand, woodblock print (2002)

 In Min Jin Lee’s book Pachinko, she writes about the experiences of a Korean immigrant family living in Japan.
 In Japan, permanent ethnic Korean residents are referred to as zainichi (在日), which means a foreign citizen ‘staying in Japan’ and implies temporary residence.
-In one scene, Min Jin Lee describes how on his twentieth birthday one of the central characters has to apply for a visa to stay in his country of birth.
+In one scene, Min Jin Lee describes how on his fourteenth birthday one of the central characters has to go to the ward office to get his alien registration card, having his photo and fingerprints taken and receiving a dog tag, all so that he continue to stay in the country of birth.
 And in an interview on Lit Up Lee relates a true story about a thirteen-year-old ‘zainichi’ boy who took his life after relentless bullying by his Japanese classmates.
 In his yearbook, amongst other derogatory comments and the word ‘die’ repeated several times, they had written, ‘You don’t belong here.
 Go back to where you belong.’

 I admit that I am afraid to talk about race.
 I would rather discuss religion or politics, as fraught as those topics are, than race.
 I am afraid to say the wrong thing and cause offence.
 I am also afraid of disrupting my comfortable identity as a non-racist person.
 There is in me the urge to defensively list here the life experiences and other bits of evidence here that could qualify me as liberal and free from any racist tendencies.
 But I know that is not true.
-As I start to honestly explore this aspect in me it is disturbing what comes up.
-I have had racist thoughts and committed acts of racism.
+I don’t think it’s true of any human.
 As much as I may resist it, I am a product of the country, the time and especially the city I was born in.
 Similarly I have realised how I am, as we all are, a product of the predominant religion of my culture.
 In Japan this is true of Shinto and Buddhism, whose influences are everywhere.
 We can’t escape the effect of religion and culture, no matter how much we think we can see through them.
 I was reminded of this recently reading Proust, who writes about ‘the deep and ineluctable Jewish patriotism or Christian atavism in those who imagine themselves to be the most emancipated of their race’.

 Claudia Rankine talks about the compilation she edited and which was published earlier this year, The Racial Imaginary: Writers on Race in the Life of the Mind.
 One goal in writing Citizen was to inspire white readers of her book to start asking themselves questions such as ‘What does it mean to inhabit whiteness and move around the world as a white body?’
 She has started an institution called the Racial Imaginary Institute, using the proceeds from her book to fund it, and wants to encourage white people to explore their fear of talking about race.